-The national park is much larger than most people realize as it stretches out over 159 km2 (61 sq mi) to Nuwakot and Sindhupalchowk.
+It's worth noting that the national park is significantly larger than commonly perceived, covering an expansive area of 159 km² (61 sq mi) that stretches all the way to Nuwakot and Sindhupalchowk.

 Water spout at Baghdwara the origin of the Bagmati river